souzamarcelo/supp-models-ac/README.md

-# supp-models-ac
+Supplementary material to the article: **Improved Regression Models for Algorithm Configuration**

-Supplementary material to the paper "Improved Regression Models for Algorithm Configuration".
+[content will be added soon]